If you have a blog or website, you need Google Analytics — end of story.

 Generally speaking, Google Analytics (GA) is a program you install on your site to track and analyze data.
 It is the most widely used analytics software on the internet.
-Some of the data that GA tracks includes:
+GA tracks the following key data:

 By keeping you informed about this vital website data, Google Analytics can help open up opportunities for your website or blog.
 When you offer to review another company’s product or host a banner ad, you can helpfully show them your average monthly number of visitors so they will know how many people are likely to see it.